 Dermatitis is a blanket term meaning any “inflammation of the skin” (e.g. rashes, etc.).
-There are several different types of dermatitis.
-The different kinds usually have in common an allergic reaction to specific allergens.
-The term might possibly be used to refer to eczema, which is may also be called dermatitis eczema or eczematous dermatitis.
-A diagnosis of eczema often implies childhood or atopic dermatitis, but without proper context, it means nothing more than a “rash”.
+There are several different types of dermatitis but they are all characterized by allergic reaction to specific allergens.
+The term might possibly be used to refer to eczema, which may also be called dermatitis eczema or eczematous dermatitis.
+A diagnosis of eczema often implies childhood or atopic dermatitis, but without proper context, it refers to a “rash”.

-Contact dermatitis might possibly be classified as any of the following types:
+Contact dermatitis can be classified as any of the following types:

 - Allergic contact dermatitis (ACD)